osmandapp/web/main/docs/user/widgets/nav-widgets.md

 **Active** navigation requires to set a destination, calculate the route (Directions) and start navigation (Go), not necessary with voice guidance.
 All navigational widgets support that type of navigation.

-**Passive** navigation doesn't require to have å destination point set and works automatically once you switch to any navigational profile, for example 'Driving'.
+**Passive** navigation doesn't require to have a destination point set and works automatically once you switch to any navigational profile, for example 'Driving'.
 In that case application will try to determine which road you are following and display extra information about it i.e. name, lanes info, max speed available.
 Please note that this approach is quite unreliable and doesn't support all features.

 ## Elevation widget